 Reconciliation, in its literal sense, is the act of making two things compatible with each other — whether in checking for informational consistency or in reestablishing cordial relations.
 In her documentary Guguletu Seven (2000), director Lindy Wilson explores both meanings as she chronicles a notorious police attack on an anti-apartheid group in South Africa.
 In profiling multiple parties involved — officers at the scene of the crime, heartbroken mothers of victims, and the determined investigators of South Africa’s Truth and Reconciliation Commission (TRC) — Wilson reveals an ultimate struggle to achieve peace: both in creating an accurate account of that day and in mending the broken relationships that followed.

 Guguletu Seven unfolds very much like a crime thriller, flitting between multiple accounts of the same event before arriving at some ultimate truth.
-The opening scene, then, is intentionally ambiguous, laying out a loose timeline of events that is later revisited, dissected, and elucidated.
-Eerie music accompanies a succession of surveying shots — both handheld, from the vantage of a moving car, and stationary, from behind the cover of fences and walls — that culminate in a slew of gunshots against blurry pans.
+The opening scene, then, is intentionally ambiguous, laying out a loose timeline of events that is later revisited, dissected, and clarified.
+Eerie music accompanies a succession of surveying shots — both handheld, from the vantage of a moving car; and stationary, from behind the cover of fences and walls — that culminate in a slew of gunshots against blurry pans.
 The details of the event are just as unclear: never does Wilson establish the victims or perpetrators of the shoot-out, nor does she assign a singular point of view to the establishing shots.
 It’s an undercover hunt that leaves the audience in the same position as many of the documentary’s subjects — yearning for clarification.

 But a slow-paced uncovering of clues throughout the documentary suggests otherwise.
 Each victim suffered dozens of gunshot wounds, many of which were fired at close range; the weapons strewn across their bodies seem to have been staged; and at least one police officer posed triumphantly with a dead body as if it were a “trophy.”
 Why, then, did the police ensure (and even take pride in) the murders of these men?
 Through in-person interviews and verbal narration over recreated footage, Zenzile Khoisan of South Africa’s Truth and Reconciliation Committee recalls the investigation that led to their final breakthrough: Guguletu was not a spontaneous retaliation, but rather a premeditated massacre by members of Vlakplaas, a South African counterinsurgency death squad.